riscv-admin/perf-analysis/CHARTER.md

 # Performance Analysis SIG

-The RISC-V Performance Analysis SIG The perf-analysis SIG is formed to ensure the development of leading edge end-to-end solutions for profiling and optimizing software running on RISC-V processors.
-The SIG will assess the state of the art for hardware monitoring capabilities as well as for profiling and visualization tools.
-The SIG will further assess the state of RISC-V enabling for the existing performance monitoring ecosystem, including system software, profiling tools, and compilers.
-The SIG will spawn and oversee TGs for any identified gaps.
+The performance analysis SIG is proposed to develop a strategy for, and oversee development of, leading edge end-to-end solutions for profiling and tuning software running on RISC-V processors.
+The goals are to ensure there are no gaps in the ISA or in software, in order to support solutions that meet or exceed industry standards and expectations.
+Where gaps are identified, task groups will be spawned and overseen by the SIG.
+As with all groups, the SIG will engage and interact with other appropriate committees and groups.